Kshitij-Banerjee/Blog/_posts/2017-09-18-Microservices-Part1-Why.markdown

 ---
 layout: post
-title:  "Microservices - Why we need them"
+title:  "Microservices - Part 1 - Why we need them"
 description: "What is the whole buzz.
 What are the pitfalls and how to avoid them"
 name: "What is the whole buzz.
 What are the pitfalls and how to avoid them"
 author: Kshitij Banerjee